nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: `toggle` to the `Doctors` tab.
 There must be existing doctors.
 List all doctors using the `list` command.

     2. Test case: `remark 1 r/Comes at 8am`<br>
+       1. If the first doctor had no remarks initially,
+          Expected: A new remark field displaying `r/Comes at 8am` is added to the first doctor's fields.
+Details of the edited doctor are shown in the status message.
+       2. If the first doctor had remarks initially,
-       Expected: First doctor's remarks are edited to `Orthopedic`.
-Details of the edited patient are shown in the status message.
+          Expected: First doctor's remarks are edited to `r/Comes at 8am`.
+Details of the edited doctor are shown in the status message.

     3. Test case: `remark 1 r/`<br>
        Expected: First doctor's remarks are deleted.
-Details of the edited patient are shown in the status message.
+Details of the edited doctor are shown in the status message.

     4. Test case: `remark 0 r/Comes at 8am`<br>
        Expected: No doctor's remarks are edited.
 Error details are shown in the status message.